ChetanBelgur/learningGo/README.md

 Learning Go step by step.

-The coding exampples are from multiple sources
+The coding examples are from multiple sources as below:

-Pluralsight course by Nigel Poulton
+w3schools.com has the best fundamental Go tutorials Pluralsight course by Nigel Poulton
 YouTube Tutorials